Investigating the leptonic couplings of doubly charged scalars at the muon collider: Analysis

-In Figure \ref{Fig:tatahistpTeT} we display the distributions corresponding to $E^{\text{miss}}_{T}$ and $p_{T}(\ell_{1})$\footnote{We wish to point out that in this case leading lepton can be either electron or muon.} for both the signal and the backgrounds.
+In Figure \ref{Fig:tatahistpTeT} we display the distributions corresponding to $E^{\text{Miss}}_{T}$ and $p_{T}(\ell_{1})$\footnote{We wish to point out that in this case leading lepton can be either electron or muon.} for both the signal and the backgrounds.
 From the shape of the distributions, one can ascertain that there is no specific discriminating feature that can help in devising a cut to improve the signal significance.
 Interestingly, we find that the signal distributions in $\tau$ completely lose the characteristic peak in the transverse momentum that was observed for both the $\mu\mu$ and $ee$ channels earlier, following a similar production mode.
 Hence, we consider alternative variables.

 As absolute energy variables do not seem to help our cause, we consider angular variables to check whether we find any distinguishing features between the signal and SM backgrounds.
 In Figure~\ref{Fig:tatahist} we show the distributions in $\Delta R_{\ell\ell}$, which measures the angular separation between the two outgoing leptons, and $\tt{\left|\cos\theta_{\mu}\right|}$ which represents the angle of the $\mu$-tagged lepton with the beam axis, for the signal and SM background events.
 We observe that the variable $\Delta R_{\ell\ell}$ exhibits a pronounced peak for both the signal and the $\tau^+\tau^-$ background, whereas other background processes show a more uniform distribution across the full range.
 Additionally, the event shape of the absolute value of the complementary variable $\tt{\left|\cos\theta_{\mu}\right|}$ reveals that the $W\ell\nu$ and $Z\ell^{+}\ell^{-}$ backgrounds predominantly peak in the $\tt{0.9}$ to $\tt{1.0}$ bin as opposed to the signal and the $\tau^{+}\tau^{-}$ background.
 This motivates the application of the selection cut $\tt{|\cos\theta_{\mu}| < 0.8}$ to suppress these backgrounds, further improving the signal-to-background ratio.
+In Table \ref{Tab:BPtata1250}, we present the details of the cut and count analysis.